betaglot/plantabeta/docs/guide/Why/Communication.md

 ### Planters Communicating with Themselves

-Put(Plant) increases the vocabulary of a Planter's internal dialog which improves [short term memory](/encyclopedia/Psike/Memory/ShortTermMemory) of Planter's experience.
+PlantaBeta increases the vocabulary of a Planter's internal dialog which improves [short term memory](/encyclopedia/Psike/Memory/ShortTermMemory) of Planter's experience.

 ### Planter Communicating with Other Planters